• Skip to main content

-Whenever, a Pivot Table is set to refresh its data, it will automatically refresh its data, every time the worksheet containing the Pivot Table is opened.
+When a Pivot Table is set to refresh its data, it will automatically refresh its data, every time the worksheet that contains the Pivot Table is opened by the user.

-If you are dealing with large amounts of data, the automatic data refresh option can slow down things.
+However, you need to be aware that this option is only suitable if the Pivot Table is linked to a limited amount of data.
+If you are dealing with a large amount of data, the automatic data refresh option can slow down things.

 1. Automatically Refresh Pivot Table Data